polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 ### Links

-Links to other documents should be relative paths to avoid broken local paths or outdated http links.
+Links to other documents should be relative paths whenever possible to avoid broken local paths or outdated http links.

 > ```
 > [enum](./enum.Call.html)